uberproxy/uberproxy/docs/usage.md

 The `X-Auth` is a `sha256` hash which ensures the URI and `json_data` are legit.
 The `$secret` value is defined in the configuration file (usually `config.yml`).

 ### PHP Client
-Our [PHP](https://github.com/uberproxy/php-sdk) client implements the restful interface and provides a set of really simple classes to configurate UberProxy on demand.
+Our [PHP](https://github.com/uberproxy/php-sdk) client implements the restful interface and provides a set of really simple classes to configure UberProxy on demand.
 Think of it as a `Makefile` for deploying your application, once your application is ready, you execute a PHP file which describes your application to the proxy.

 #### Installation